jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

 ```

 # Lexique
-A few meanings in the context of this document.
+A few word explanations to be sure they are understood in the context of this document.

 ## Commissioning